Release overview

 • Who is making the decision on which process above we need to follow?

-• In some cases it's the SET On-Call Commander, and in some cases it's other people such as the Release Manager or developers who notice or get notified about the report.
+• In some cases it's the customer support teams or Cloud teams, and in some cases it's other people such as the Release Manager or developers who notice or get notified about the report.

-• Bugs will be fixed by either the SET team or by respective development teams, depending on availability and expertise.
+• Bugs will be fixed by either the CRE team or by respective development teams, depending on availability and expertise.

 Frequently Asked Questions